-Continue n the right hand side of the road for less than two minutes on foot.
+Continue on the right hand side of the road for less than two minutes on foot.
 Elephant Rock is just above you, on the orange-red cliffs.
-(It can also be viewed perfectly from that car as it is right along the roadway).
+(It can also be viewed perfectly from the car as it is right along the roadway).

 Valley Of Fire State Park Visitors Center

 As mentioned above, the Visitors Center is worth a stop because they offer information on and host exhibits about the geology of the park.
 With rocks dating back to the Jurassic Period, this information is very interesting.

 It’s also worth mentioning that the Visitors Center is the best place to park if you want to see Balanced Rock, a small attraction that is several minutes by foot from the parking lot.